Chief Jessica Robledo

 Robledo’s concerted efforts to diversify the Pflugerville Police Department have led to Pflugerville’s first female commander and first African American Lieutenant.
 The department also held its first Café con la Policia in May 2019 for Spanish speaking residents and coordinated with the local Univision station on community events.

 Robledo recognizes the importance of community policing and has connected with the community through her work with numerous organizations.
-Robledo served as an executive member of the Salvation Army Advisory Board from 2017 – 2018, as an executive committee member of the Interagency Sexual Assault Team (ISAT) in 2018, and currently serves as the second VP of the Capital Area Law Enforcement Executives Association (CALEEA).
+Robledo served as an executive member of the Salvation Army Advisory Board from 2017 – 2018, as an executive committee member of the Interagency Sexual Assault Team (ISAT) in 2018.
 Robledo was recognized as a Woman of Distinction in March of 2019 by the Texas Association of Mexican American Chambers of Commerce (TAMACC); and was named as an Executive Committee Member of the Interagency Sexual Assault Team (ISAT) in April of 2019.
+She currently serves as the second VP of the Law Enforcement Executive of Central Texas (LEECT) and as the District Vice Chair for Blackland Prairie District.
 She has a servant’s heart and believes in helping the community in which she serves.

 Robledo has a Bachelor’s of Science in Physical Education from Angelo State University.
 Her goals then were to coach and teach but her life took a different turn.
 Her passion is to mentor kids who share the same traumatic childhood she experienced and encourage perseverance and strength to overcome.
-Robledo believes that family isn’t always about DNA; it’s about the bumper guards in life who helped shape her.
+Robledo believes that family is not always about DNA; it is about the bumper guards in life who helped shape her.
 “Don’t judge someone’s broken fence; admire the flowers in their garden.”

 ContactChief of Police